spesenti/SWIM/README.md

 ```

 Visual display of the change of empirical distribution functions and
-denisty from the baseline to the two stressed models of X5, the
+density from the baseline to the two stressed models of X5, the
 portfolio component with the largest sensitivity.
+Stressing the
+portfolio loss Y, results in a distribution function of X5 that has a
+heavier tail.

 ``` r
 plot_cdf(object = rev.stress, xCol = "X5", base = TRUE)